joshooaj/joshooaj.github.io/docs/blog/posts/2024-03-21-PSPushover/PSPushover.md

 or malicious activity.

-I think I enjoyed the process of setting up the repository more than the the module itself.
+I think I enjoyed the process of setting up the repository more than the module itself.
 I plan to use it as an example of how you might automate the process of generating and updating documentation for your PowerShell modules, as well as how you can use MkDocs to generate a static website from your docs, and finally how you can automatically generate and host those docs with GitHub